Jean-Bertrand Aristide: Opposition (1996–2001)

-In late 1996, Aristide broke from the OPL over what he called its "distance from the people" and created a new political party, the Fanmi Lavalas.
-The OPL, holding the majority in the Sénat and the Chambre des Députés, renamed itself the Organisation du Peuple en Lutte, maintaining the OPL acronym.
+Aristide remained popular after leaving office, despite trying to keep a low profile.
+He frequently spoke with his successor, René Préval.
+In late 1996, Aristide broke from the OPL over what he called its "distance from the people" and created a new political party, the Fanmi Lavalas (FL).
+The OPL, holding the majority in the Senate and the Chamber of Deputies, renamed itself the Struggling People's Organization, maintaining the OPL acronym.
+Aristide began preparing the FL to run against the OPL in the next elections, which were meant to be held in 1998 but were delayed until May 2000.

-Fanmi Lavalas won the 2000 legislative election in May, but a handful of Senate seats were allocated to Lavalas candidates that critics claimed should have had second-round runoffs (as the votes of some smaller parties were eliminated in final vote counts, which had also been done in earlier elections).
-Critics argue that FL had not achieved a first-round majority for this handful of senate seats.
-Critics also charge that Fanmi Lavalas controlled the Provisional Election Commission which made the decision, but their criticism is of a vote count technique used prior in Haiti history.
-Aristide then was elected later that year in the 2000 presidential election, an election boycotted by most opposition political parties, now organised into the Convergence Démocratique.
-Although the U.S. government claimed that the election turnout was hardly over 10%, international observers saw turnout of around 50%, and at the time, CNN reported a turnout of 60% with over 92% voting for Aristide.
+Fanmi Lavalas won the 2000 legislative election in May, but ten Senate seats were allocated to Lavalas candidates that critics claimed should have had second-round runoffs (as the votes of some smaller parties were eliminated in final vote counts, which had also been done in earlier elections).
+Critics argue that FL had not achieved a first-round majority for this handful of Senate seats, and that Fanmi Lavalas controlled the Provisional Election Council which made the decision.
+FL won the majority of seats in the Senate and the Chamber of Deputies, municipal governments, and commune executive and legislative councils.
+The controversy over the Senate election received attention from CARICOM and the OAS over the next several months following May, and caused the suspension of $500 million in foreign aid.
+The blocking occurred over what has been described as an election technicality that would have likely not changed the outcome.

+Aristide then was elected later that year in the 2000 presidential election, on 26 November, an election boycotted by most opposition political parties, now organised into the Convergence Démocratique (CD).
+CD consisted of social democratic, right-wing, and business-linked parties.
+Although the U.S. government claimed that the election turnout was hardly over 10%, the Haitian government claimed turnout of around 60% and at the time, CNN reported a turnout of 60% with over 92% voting for Aristide.
 The Bush administration in the U.S. and Haitian expatriate opposition leaders in Florida would use the criticism over the election to argue for an embargo on international aid to the Haitian government.